CEMeNT-PSAAP/MCDC/docs/paper.md

 # Future Work

 The main `MC/DC` branch currently only supports CPU architectures enabled by Numba (`x86-64`, `arm64`, and `ppc64`) but we are rapidly extending support to GPUs.
-We currently have operability on Nvidia GPUs (supported via Numba) and work is ongoing to enable compilation to AMD GPUs.
+We currently have operability on Nvidia GPUs (supported via Numba), and work is ongoing to enable compilation to AMD GPUs.
 On GPUs `MC/DC` will use the `harmonize` asynchronous GPU scheduler to increase performance [@brax2023].
 `harmonize` works by batching jobs during execution such that similar operations get executed at the same time, reducing the divergence between parallel threads running on the GPU at the same time.